Amog-OS/AmogOS/README.md

 - Default password is "raspberry" and username is "pi"

-- Overscan and some other stuff is enabled by default, will be removed in v1.1.0!
+- Overscan and some other stuff is enabled by default, will be removed in v1.1.0! (who knows when this will release...)